filamentphp/filament/packages/actions/docs/06-prebuilt-actions/09-export.md

 #### Customizing the export job backoff strategy

-By default, the export system will wait 60 seconds before retrying a job.
+By default, the export system will wait 1 minute, then 2 minutes, then 5 minutes, then 10 minutes thereafter before retrying a job.
 This is to prevent the server from being overloaded by a job that is failing repeatedly.
 That functionality is defined in the `getJobBackoff()` method on the exporter class:

 ```php
 /**